 Sequential consistency is similar to linearizability, but it does not require the ordering of the accesses to match the wall-clock time order, dropping the second ordering requirement from linearizability [36].
 Dropping this requirement makes sequential consistency less strict, but it can also yield results that may be confusing for users.
 For instance, if data item x has an original value of 5, w(x, y) writes value y to data item x, and $r(x) \rightarrow y$ reads data item x, which yields result y.
-Let A and B be nodes in a distributed system.
+Let x and x be nodes in a distributed system.
 Then the following execution is sequentially consistent:

 $$A, w(x, 7)$$

-$$A, r(x) \to 7$$

-$$B, r(x) \to 5$$
+$A, r(x) \rightarrow 7$ $B, r(x) \rightarrow 5$